 Technologies are being leveraged to help with these efforts.
 In 2018, the global spend on Enterprise Software rose by 9.5% amount to approximately $390 billion.
 HR technology was a major contributor to this surge.

-A current front runner is Workday, which continues to lead as a vendor of choice with Fortune 500 organizations even in space with over 83 HCM players and growing.
+A current front runner is Workday, which continues to lead as a vendor of choice with Fortune 500 organizations even in space with over 83 HCM systems and growing.
 If you’re one of our HR leader readers, then there is a high chance that you’ve also implemented this solution to meet your HCM needs.